20 min read

-So, there’s absolutely no way that you could process complex boxes (like crash-lock/auto-bottom boxes) with the budget range of a semi-auto packer using an auto packer.
+So, there’s absolutely no way that you could process complex boxes (like crash-lock/auto-bottom boxes) with the budget range of a semi-automatic packer using an automatic packer.

 The more you try to automate a human, the more complex and costly it gets.

 This is what leads us into the auto category!

 - Quick summary: A semi-auto packer is a folder-gluer packer that offers a semi-automated packing process.
 It includes at least one automated function and the operator is still the key factor of the packing process, but with the help of at least one auto feature.